Rather than worry that scratching a mole raises melanoma risk, you should be concerned that a mole that bleeds from the lightest scratch IS melanoma.

 What’s more worrisome is if the healing from the bleeding is taking a long time.

-“Any mole can start to bleed if sufficiently traumatized, for example through scratching or being located under a garment strap,” says Estee Williams, MD, board-certified medical, cosmetic and surgical dermatologist who treats adult and pediatric patients.
-She is assistant clinical professor in dermatology at Mount Sinai Medical Center.
+“Any mole can start to bleed if sufficiently traumatized, for example through scratching or being located under a garment strap,” says Estee Williams, MD, a board certified medical, cosmetic and surgical dermatologist and assistant clinical professor in dermatology at Mount Sinai Medical Center.

 “However, any mole that bleeds spontaneously — with no good explanation — should be evaluated by a dermatologist in person.”